DJ LeMahieu Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 22nd in MLB.

-- The Tigers have a 4.54 team ERA that ranks 20th across all MLB pitching staffs.
+- The Tigers' 4.55 team ERA ranks 21st among all MLB pitching staffs.

-- Tigers pitchers combine to allow 157 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- Tigers pitchers combine to allow 160 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- Wentz makes his first start of the season for the Tigers.

-- It's the first appearance this season for the 25-year-old left-hander, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.